runawayhorse001/PythonTipsDS/doc/struct.rst

 	This Chapter :ref:`struct` is for beginner.
 If you have some |py| programming experience, you may skip this chapter.

 ``List``, ``Set``, ``Tuple``, and ``Dictionary`` are most common and basic data structures in Python.
-Here are some basic python commands with these data structure.
+This chapter will cover some basic python commands with these data structure.

 These data structures are different in their Mutability and Order, shown in the image below:

     .. figure:: images/data_structures.png

 - *You can use curly braces to define a set like this: {1, 2, 3}.
 However, if you leave the curly braces empty like this: {} Python will instead create an empty dictionary.
 So to create an empty set, use set().
-- * *A dictionary itself is mutable, but each of its individual keys must be immutable.
+- **A dictionary itself is mutable, but each of its individual keys must be immutable.
 You can find out why here.

 Reference:
 Data Structures- Lists, Tuples, Dictionaries, and Sets in Python: